Jeremy Garelick: Career

 After graduating from college, Garelick began his career working as an assistant in Creative Artists Agency's Motion Picture Literary department.
-He served as the assistant to director Joel Schumacher on Tigerland, Bad Company, and Phone Booth.
+He served as the assistant to director Joel Schumacher on Tigerland, Bad Company, Phone Booth, and The Phantom of the Opera.
 He was the second unit director on Schumacher’s 2003 movie Veronica Guerin.

 While working on Veronica Guerin in 2002, Garelick sold The Golden Tux, a spec script he co-wrote with Todd Phillips, to Dimension Films.
 The script caught the attention of Vince Vaughn, who brought Garelick in to co-write and co-produce The Break-Up.

 After the commercial success of The Break-Up, Garelick worked with Phillips again on an uncredited re-write of The Hangover.
 The film was a major critical and commercial success, making over $465 million at the box office.

 Garelick’s early career came full circle in 2013, when he was hired by Screen Gems to direct and produce The Wedding Ringer, a feature film that evolved from The Golden Tux.
 Despite negative critical reviews, the film was a box-office success when it premiered in 2015, grossing over $79 million worldwide.

 In 2018, Garelick co-created, directed, wrote, and produced Best.
 Worst.
 Weekend.
 Ever., an eight-episode Netflix limited series.

 In 2023, Garelick directed Murder Mystery 2, a Netflix movie starring Adam Sandler and Jennifer Aniston.

-Garelick is currently directing the comedy film, Rolling Loud, with Owen Wilson, Matt Rife, Henry Winkler, and The Weeknd to star.
+Garelick is currently directing the comedy film, Rolling Loud, with Owen Wilson, Matt Rife, Henry Winkler, and Travis Scott to star.
 The film is set to release in 2026.